krivenko/som/doc/index.rst

 One can use a weight factor :math:`S(m)` to stress importance of some data points :math:`G(m)`.

 An important feature of the algorithm is a "continuous-energy" representation of the solutions.
-Function :math:`A(\epsilon)` is parametrized as a sum of rectangles with certain positions, widths and heights.
+Function :math:`A(\epsilon)` is parameterized as a sum of rectangles with certain positions, widths and heights.

 *Despite a number of optimizations, this code is considerably more CPU-intensive than algorithms based